-If there is not a clear decision on the grade dispute, the Registrar may request the original instructor prepare a two-hour assignment that would cover the material of the course, such as the Take Home Final or Weekly assignments.
+If there is not a clear decision on the grade dispute, the Registrar may request the original instructor prepare a twohour assignment that would cover the material of the course, such as the final or weekly assignments.
 The student would complete this monitored assignment under the supervision of the Dean's office.
-The Registrar would copy the student's work and give a copy to the original instructor and the gradedispute reviewer to evaluate this work.
+The Registrar would copy the student's work and give a copy to the original instructor and the grade-dispute reviewer to evaluate this work.
 The final grade for the course would then be recalculated based on the changed grade(s) on the challenged assignments.
 If their grading does not result in a clear decision, the Registrar and the President will make the final decision on the work completed by the student during this monitored time.